In this document unless the context otherwise requires:

 - You have an unaccompanied minor

-Our connecting passengers, coming from an international/regional point on AWA and continuing to an international/ regional destination with AWA, whose flight routes are arranged with a single ticket should take note of the following:
+Our connecting passengers, coming from a regional/domestic point on AWA and continuing to an international/ regional destination with AWA, whose flight routes are arranged with a single ticket, should take note of the following:

 6.6 We will not be liable to you for any loss or expense incurred due to your failure to comply with the provisions of this Article.